Cardiology Associates of North MS

 Positron Emission Tomography (PET)

 This device is used to detect ischemia and/or scar in patients.
 PET offers additional benefits in comparison to past forms of nuclear testing.
 As mentioned, the total procedure takes 30 minutes compared to 3-4 hours for nuclear testing.
 PET using rubidium-82 has less radiation exposure to the patient and staff.
-PET also provides better images in obese patients or those with breast implants/large breasts.

-Treatments
+Our Treatments

 CANM, one of the largest single specialty groups in Mississippi, is widely recognized for its excellence in the treatment of coronary artery disease requiring percutaneous intervention.
 Our experienced medical team is accomplished at performing stenting and angioplasty procedures with superb results.
 What’s more, our interventional expertise also includes more traditional coronary bypass surgery and device implantation.

-Our practice offers an extensive roster of interventional and electrophysiology procedures for the treatment of common and complex forms of coronary artery disease, chronic angina, congenital and valvular heart disorders, and peripheral vascular disease (PVD).
+Our practice offers an extensive roster of interventional procedures for the treatment of common and complex forms of coronary artery disease, chronic angina, congenital and valvular heart disorders, and peripheral vascular disease (PVD).
 The vast majority of interventional procedures we perform are catheter-based and involve the use of small, highly specialized tools mounted on the tip of a catheter.
 Guided by technologically advanced imaging systems, these procedures often serve to clear blockages, restore blood flow to and from the heart and allow for revascularization.
 Another common purpose for our catheter-based procedures is the treatment of arrhythmias.

 In combination with our advanced diagnostic capabilities, many of CANM’s therapeutic procedures are administered in our comfortable, convenient clinic locations.
 For more invasive procedures, our physicians enjoy privileges at a pair of nearby affiliated hospitals.